Incuvers-Inc/Model-1/README.md

 # Incuvers Environment Control
 This code is intended for the Incuvers telemetric chamber [http://www.incuvers.com](http://www.incuvers.com).
-The Arduino code manages the incubator environmental and physical user interface via buttons on the unit.
+The Arduino code manages the incubator environment and physical user interface via buttons on the unit.
 A Raspberry Pi connects to the Arduino control board and processes the telemetry to the cloud.

 ## Arduino